 Thad presented his work at the Keck Geology Consortium Symposium in Amherst, Massachusetts.

 Karen considered the role of Missouri River sand bars constructed by the 2011 flood as sources of dust along the 59-mile segment of the Missouri National Recreational River, directed by Professor Sweeney.

 Her results showed that a combination of river and wind processes rapidly transform the sandbars from areas of active sand and dust formation to more stable features as the surfaces become more densely covered with gravel and vegetation over time.

-Karen presented her work at the annual Geological Society of America meeting in Denver, CO, 2013.
+Karen presented her work at the annual Geological Society of America meeting in Denver, Colorado.
 This work was supported by the Missouri River Institute.

 Lucas researched the interaction of sand dune and ephemeral river processes in the Mojave Desert, directed by Professor Sweeney.

 Lucas accompanied Sweeney in the field, where he measured stratigraphic sections containing alternating sand dune, river and lake sediments.
 He collected samples for grain size, compositional analysis and age dating.
 He prepared and analyzed samples at USD and at the University of Nebraska-Lincoln labs.
 The results of his work suggest that sand dunes blocked the pathways of ephemeral streams, creating dune dams that resulted in rapid sediment deposition behind the dams until they were breached by larger flood events.
 These features demonstrate the large scale control that sand dunes can have in landscape evolution.